Tag Archive for: tether

 And that’s exactly the reason I love using those on location.

-However as soon as we start to add light shapers the story becomes different.
+However, as soon as we add light shapers, the story becomes different.

 But luckily we can also add light to the output.

-As an added bonus I love the look of these deeper reflectors, they are not as harsh as some smaller reflectors but they still give a tremendous deep shadow and high contrast.
+As a bonus I love the look of these deeper reflectors, they are not as harsh as some smaller reflectors but they still give a tremendous deep shadow and high contrast.
 If you order one make sure you also order a grid if that’s available.
 I’m using a generic brand from AliExpress, if you are shooting with Hensel it’s called the 14″ reflector (which is even larger than this one) and for Elinchrom it’s called the MaxiLight or MaxiSpot.
 I highly recommend getting one for outside work.
+The reflector is really my favorite gear on an outside fashion shoot.

 As you can see in the image I’m using an iPad on location.

-I’ve been using MacBooks for years but the disadvantage of a MacBookPro is that they are very fragile on location, they can easily fall down, attract dust like crazy and have loads of opening to collect dirt.
+I’ve been using MacBooks for years but the disadvantage of a MacBookPro is that they are very fragile on location, they can easily fall, attract dust like crazy, and have loads of openings to collect dirt.
 Plus they are very expensive to replace or repair.

 The iPad on the other hand can be securely fastened to just one stand with the awesome Ulanzi holder (we got so many questions about it that we added it to our webshop).

-Especially on location you want gear you carry around easily and don’t have to be afraid that something falls down during the hike to the next location.
+Especially on location, you want gear you carry around easily and don’t have to be afraid that something falls during the hike to the next location.

 The results